-The present research programme of the Institute encompasses physics of elementary particles, condensed systems, solid state, plasma physics, and classical and quantum optics.
+The existing research programme of the Institute of Physics includes elementary particle physics, condensed matter physics, solid state physics and plasma physics, and classical and quantum optics.

-The research in the domain of solid state physics is oriented towards new forms of solids, new physical phenomena and principles of microelectronic components.
-The properties of new materials are determined by their surface, defects, nanometric, layered or aperiodic structure.
-Characteristic is the interconnection of advanced technologies of preparation, unique methods of their characterisation in a broad range of external conditions, down to nanometric and atomic level, as well as processing of results with the aid of microphysical and ab-initio theoretical calculations.
-Great attention is paid to magnetic and optically active materials, nanocrystalline forms of silicon, III-V semiconductors, diamond and graphite, as well as to nanostructures for applications in medicine and microelectronics.
+The research in solid state physics focuses on new forms of solid substances, new physical phenomena and the operating principles of microelectronic components.
+The properties of new materials are defined by surface, defects, and nanometric, multi-layer or aperiodic structure.
+The research in this field is characterised by the interconnection of advanced technologies for material preparation; unique methods of material characterisation in the wide area of external conditions up to nanometric and atomic level and by the processing of results using microphysical and ab-initio theoretical calculations.
+The materials are extensively represented by magnetically and optically active materials; nanocrystalline forms of silicon, of III-V semi-conductors, diamond and graphite; and nanostructures for biological, medical and microelectronic applications.

-ELI Beamlines, one of the most advanced research laser centres in the world, will be available from 2018.
-It should be a truly multi-functional centre where not only physicists, but also chemists, biologists and others, including industrial companies can carry out the necessary experiments.
-The combination of ELI laser technology should be truly unique.
+Beamlines, one of the most up-to-date laser research centres in the world, will open to scientists from all over the world in 2018.
+ELI Beamlines will be a truly multifunctional centre for experiments to be performed not only by physicists but also by chemists, biologists and other scientists, including industrial companies.
+The combination of laser technologies to be available at ELI will be genuinely unique.